sdhani/face-mask-detection/README.md

 <img align="right" src="https://github.com/sdhani/face-mask-detection/blob/master/assets/Face_Masks.jpg" width=500 height=auto>

-## Description
+## Objective

-To design an algorithm that determines whether an individual is *wearing a face mask*, *not wearing a face mask*, or *wearing a face mask incorrectly*.
+Use Machine Learning concepts to design several models that determine whether an individual is *wearing a face mask*, *not wearing a face mask*, or *wearing a face mask incorrectly*.
+We will use the performance metrics gathered on these models (including accuracy, precision, recall, and f1 scores) to determine which model performs the best.
+The models explored include KNN, Decision Trees, CNN, Naive Bayes, and SVM.
+To conclude our findings, we will evaluate all of our models on two distinct group datasets to examine potential biases in our models (One dataset will consist of People of Color [POC], and the other dataset will consist of White [W] indiviudals, both mentioned in greater detail below).

 <Related Works>